HMS Roebuck (1690): Voyage of discovery

 After a period of relative obscurity, Roebuck was placed under the command of William Dampier in July 1698.
-This anomalous appointment of a former buccaneer to the command of one of King William's ships is explained by Dampier’s growing reputation as he travelled widely and exhibited the famous tattooed Prince Jeoly and his mother.
-Purchased during his first circumnavigation, they had been described in a broadsheet from 1691–1692 as a "just wonder of the age".
+This anomalous appointment of a former buccaneer to the command of one of King William's ships is explained by Dampier's growing reputation as he travelled widely and exhibited the famous tattooed Prince Jeoly and his mother.
+Purchased during his first circumnavigation, they had been described in a broadsheet from 1691 to 1692 as a "just wonder of the age".
 This popularity translated into greater recognition among academics, seafarers, politicians and royalty following publication of his remarkable travelogue, A New Voyage Round the World, in 1697.

 His acquaintance with influential men such as the recently retired naval administrator Samuel Pepys is evident from the following entry of the diarist John Evelyn on 16 August 1698: "I dined with Mr Pepys, where was Captain Dampier, who had been a famous buccaneer, had brought hither the painted prince Job [Jeoly], and printed a relation of his very strange adventure. ...
 He was now going abroad again by the king’s encouragement, who furnished a ship of 290 tons.
 He seemed a more modest man than one would imagine by relation of the crew he had associated with".
 Roebuck, the naval ship referred to here, was a replacement for Jolly Prize which Dampier found totally unsuited for his plans to search for Terra Australis and to examine the then uncharted eastern coast of New Holland (Australia) via Cape Horn, a notoriously difficult and dangerous route.